NaluKit/gwt-boot-starter-nalu/README.md

 ![Project Meta Data](https://github.com/mvp4g/gwt-boot-starter-nalu/blob/master/etc/images/ApplicationMetaData.png?raw=true)

 #### Application Loader
-**TODO: Link**
+If checked, a [application loader](https://github.com/mvp4g/nalu/wiki/02.-Application-Loader) will be added to the project source code.
-If checked, a [application loader](https://github.com/mvp4g/nalu/wiki/02.-Application-Loader) will be added to the project source code. can be found [here].
+More information can be found [here](https://github.com/mvp4g/nalu/wiki/03.-Application-Loader).

 #### Debug Support
 **TODO: Link**
-If checked, the [Debug](https://github.com/mvp4g/nalu/wiki/03.-Defining-an-Event-Bus#logs) annotation will be generated inside the event bus.
+If checked, the [Debug](https://github.com/mvp4g/nalu/wiki/02.-Application#debug-annotation) annotation will be aded to the applicaiton interface.

 ### Screen Meta Data

 In this area the screens are defined.
-A screen in nalu is a combination of a presenter and a view.
-There are three predefined screens called screen01, screen02 and screen03.
+A screen in Nalu is a combination of a controller and a component.
+There are five predefined screens called Screen01, Screen02, Screen03, Screen04 and screen05.
 The generator needs at least one screen to generate a fully working project.

 ![Project Meta Data](https://github.com/mvp4g/gwt-boot-starter-nalu/blob/master/etc/images/ScreenMetaData.png?raw=true)

-There are three buttons:
+Te function of the tool bar buttons:

 - the first buttons adds another screen